alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 ## Quotations

 My [old website](http://fma.if.usp.br/~nickolas/) already had a space for quotations in its Et cetera tab, but none of them had any sources.
 This time I'm gonna try to be more rigorous with these references, despite liking many quotations that are probably apocryphal.
-They are ordered according to the author's lastname, year, and title.
+They are ordered according to the author's last name, year, and title.
+For movie quotes, I order them according to the actor's last name.

 <div style="text-align: justify">
    <ul>